Local 647’s Kerkaert captures Apprentice of the Year title

 Boilermakers National Apprenticeship Program National Coordinator Mark Wertz said the group that made it to the competition before the hurricane rallied together to get the job done, despite the weather.
 “Every contest presents its challenges, but a tropical storm was a first.
 But like any Boilermaker job, everyone put in the extra effort that made it a great success.”

-To reach the national competition, sponsored by BNAP, contestants had to finish in the winner or runner-up spot in their respective area competitions.
+To reach the national competition, which is sponsored by BNAP, contestants had to finish in the winner or runner-up spot in their respective area competitions.

 In addition to the hands-on competition, candidates competed on a written exam covering their four years of related studies and on-the-job-training.
 The hands-on portion included a difficult rigging exercise, layout and fabrication, tube rolling, knot tying, hand signals, reeving and equipment use, along with welding, buddy welding and cutting.
 Judges scored contestants on blueprint reading, safety, overall knowledge and demonstrated skills.